-Many school districts are working to improve emissions from their buses.
+Many school districts are working to improve emissions and reduced school bus pollution from their buses.

 Buses take about 24 million children to school in the United States each year.
 The U.S. National Highway Traffic Safety Administration says they’re the safest way to get our children to school — eight times safer than riding in a passenger car.
 But most school buses also pollute the air with diesel exhaust, and that’s bad news for the kids on the bus.

 The problem is that children are exposed to diesel exhaust when they play near idling school buses, or while they ride the bus, as fumes accumulate inside the vehicle.
 Studies show that over time, exposure to diesel fumes can cause serious health problems — one well-documented concern is that the particulate matter in diesel fumes can contribute to asthma and other respiratory illnesses, plus it’s been linked to increased risk of lung cancer.